testingbot/karma-testingbot-launcher/README.md

 Accepted values: `'portrait' || 'landscape'`

 Set this string if your unit tests need to run on a particular mobile device orientation for Android Browser or iOS Safari.

+## More Information

+You can find more information on our website regarding [TestingBot Tunnel](https://testingbot.com/support/other/tunnel)  and [Karma](https://testingbot.com/support/getting-started/karma.html).